microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-watermark-meeting.md

 The following example shows how to update the watermark properties of an **onlineMeeting**.
 For more details about how to update an online meeting, see [Update onlineMeeting](/graph/api/onlinemeeting-update?view=graph-rest-beta&preserve-view=true).

 > [!NOTE]
-> Updating the watermark properties has no affect on meeting calls that have already started.
+> Updating the watermark properties has no effect on meeting calls that have already started.

 #### Request